databricks/terraform-provider-databricks/CONTRIBUTING.md

 * [ ] Integration tests should be run at a client level against both azure and aws to maintain sdk parity against both apis **(currently only on one cloud)**
 * [x] Terraform acceptance tests should be run against both aws and azure to maintain parity of provider between both cloud services **(currently only on one cloud)**

+## Code conventions

+* Import statements should all be first ordered by "GoLang internal", "Vendor packages" and then "current provider packages".
+Within those sections imports must follow alphabetical order.

 ## Linting